Keeping up-to-date: technology logo evolution

 The Original Microsoft Logo

-Initially named Micro-Soft, the hyphen was soon dropped and Microsoft was listed as two words.
+I know it was initially named Micro-Soft, the hyphen was soon dropped and Microsoft was listed as two words.
 The original logo used multiple lines to create every letter and the font looked bubble-like and playful.

 The Early ‘80s Update